Skip to main content

 Influenza A; Influenza B; Adenovirus; Rhinovirus; Parainfluenza 1; Parainfluenza 2; Parainfluenza 3; Respiratory Syncytial Virus (RSV); Human Metapneumovirus (hMPV)

-How to Order On the Virology/Immunology Test Request Form (OHA0042), in the “Other” section, check the “Respiratory Virus Panel RT-PCR” box.
+On the Virology/Immunology Test Request Form (OHA0042), in the “Molecular” section, check the "Other" box and write in “Respiratory Virus Panel RT-PCR.”

 If the specimen is associated with an identified outbreak, include the Outbreak Number in the Outbreak Number box on the test request form.